Early indications show Tropical Cyclone Oma will miss NZ

-One of the country's biggest weather forecasters is predicting the devastating cyclone will skirt New Zealand.
+One of the country's biggest weather forecasters is predicting the potentially devastating Cyclone Oma will skirt New Zealand.

 But WeatherWatch analyst Philip Duncan said it didn't mean New Zealand was off the hook as a new weather system was expected to form at the weekend and early next week that could create pockets of severe weather.